 - Pay attention to posted signage at shops, restaurants, and museums.

 Learn more about how to travel and recreate responsibly in Montana HERE

 U.S. AND CANADIAN BORDER

-The border remains closed for non-essential travel until further notice.
+The border is open for non-essential travel until further notice with a COVID vaccination card and currently negative COVID travel test.
 US/CAN Travel Restrictions Fact Sheet

 GLACIER NATIONAL PARK

 - Visit the park's Current Road Status webpage for real-time updates on road closures and hiker/biker access restrictions.